 sudo systemctl disable fail2ban --now

-This command disables the Fail2Ban service immediately (–now flag) and ensures it won’t start automatically on future system reboots.
+This command disables the Fail2Ban service immediately (–now flag) and ensures it will not start automatically on future system reboots.

-After disabling the service, you can uninstall Fail2Ban using the following command:
+After disabling the service, remove the Fail2Ban package:

 sudo apt remove fail2ban